 On December 22, 2016, the Company issued a Call Option Tranche 1 letter requiring the holders to sell the Company 48 Series A Convertible Preferred Stock held by the holders ("Call Shares Tranche 1"), on or prior to, May 5, 2017 ("Call Option Tranche 1 Date"), at an aggregate price of \$21,240,000 including call option premium ("Call Option Tranche 1 Price").
-The Call Option Tranche 1 may be exercised by the Company by issuing a written notice to the holders by April 30, 2017 ("Call Option Tranche 1 Notice").
-The Parties agree that the Call Option Tranche 1 Notice once issued by the Company shall be irrevocable and binding on the Parties and the Company shall, on or prior to the Call Option Tranche 1 Date (i) obtain all corporate, regulatory and third party approvals, if any, required by it to buyback the Call Shares Tranche 1, and (ii) make payment of the Call Option Tranche Price, to the Investor Group, by cash payment of immediately available funds to the accounts notified by the holders to the Company, in writing, prior to the Call Option Tranche 1 Date.
+The Call Option Tranche 1 was exercised and paid by the Company on May 12, 2017.
+The payment consisted of the \$21,240,000 Call Option Tranche 1 Price, plus a mutually agreed upon additional premium of \$667,000 for an extension of time from the original execution date of May 5, 2017 to May 12, 2017.

-On December 22, 2016, the Company issued a Call Option Tranche 2 letter requiring the Holders to sell the Company 48 Series A Convertible Preferred Stock held by the Holders ("Call Shares Tranche 1"), on or prior to, May 5, 2018 ("Call Option Tranche 2 Date"), at an aggregate price of \$20,000,000 including call option premium ("Call Option Tranche 2 Price").
+On December 22, 2016, the Company issued a Call Option Tranche 2 letter requiring the Holders to sell the Company 47 Series A Convertible Preferred Stock held by the Holders ("Call Shares Tranche 2"), on or prior to, May 5, 2018 ("Call Option Tranche 2 Date"), at an aggregate price of \$20,000,000 including call option premium ("Call Option Tranche 2 Price").
 The Call Option Tranche 2 may be exercised by the Company by issuing a written notice to the holders by April 30, 2018 ("Call Option Tranche 1 Notice").
 The Parties agree that the Call Option Tranche 2 Notice once issued by the Company shall be irrevocable and binding on the Parties and the Company shall, on or prior to the Call Option Tranche 2 Date (i) obtain all corporate, regulatory and third party approvals, if any, required by it to buyback the Call Shares Tranche 2, and (ii) make payment of the Call Option Tranche Price, to the Investor Group, by cash payment of immediately available funds to the accounts notified by the holders to the Company, in writing, prior to the Call Option Tranche 2 Date.